julienetie/maya/README.md

 # MaYa

 An efficient an maintainable CSS Framework and Architecture.

-MaYA uses a minimalistic and opinionated CSS methodology based on real world uses and expectations.
+MaYa uses a minimalistic and opinionated CSS methodology based on real world uses and expectations.
 MaYa doesn't look for a "One size fits all" solutions, because there is none.

+MaYa dosen't come with fancy pre-built components, because that's your job, MaYa is for advanced web design and development that considers:

+- A light weight footprint
+- Performance
+- Maintainability
+- Rapid development
+- Documentation
+- Ease of use

 ### Reset sheet